 EU financial affairs chief in Athens as bailout talks drag

-The European Union's financial affairs chief ... .
-Greece's Prime Minister Alexis Tsipras, left, speaks with EU Finance Commissioner Pierre Moscovici during their meeting at Maximos Mansion in Athens, Wednesday, Feb.
+Greece's Prime Minister Alexis Tsipras, left, listens to EU Finance Commissioner Pierre Moscovici during their meeting at Maximos Mansion in Athens, Wednesday, Feb.
 15, 2017.
+The European Union's financial affairs chief is in Greece for talks on the bailout-dependent country's slow-moving negotiations with its international creditors.

 Add your comments below